gvwilson/sensibleadventures/in-heck/in-heck.md

 "Fighting bots is a lot easier when you have a few on your side."

 Mama Tumbly's whiskers twitched slightly under the rebuke.
-She had run for mayor the year before, but had won even fewer votes than Mayor Lupus's previous challenger.
+She had run for mayor one summer, but had won even fewer votes than Mayor Lupus's previous challenger.
 "A lot of folks do think it's time for a change,"
 Mama Roo had explained to Maddy,